You can view and manage your user account information and settings from your profile and settings pages.

 Members of organizations can set their profile visibility to one of the following:

 - Private—With the exception of default administrators and those with administrative privileges to view and update members in your organization, members of your organization and other organizations can't find your name in the members list and can only invite you to join groups if they search for your exact username.
 Members of other organizations cannot see your first and last names and full name when they search for your username.
 If you share items or groups with the organization or the public, people who find your shared items or groups can click your username to see limited profile information.

 - Everyone (public)—If your organization allows sharing outside the organization, you can make your profile visible to Everyone (public).
-If the organization does not allow sharing outside the organization, only administrators can make your profile visible to everyone (public); you will not see this option.
+Members with administrative privileges to view and update members and to share member content with the public can make your profile visible even if public sharing is turned off for the organization.
 If you make your profile visible to the public, anyone can invite you to join groups and view your profile.

 Default administrators and those with administrative privileges to view and update members can view and edit your full profile and settings even if you set your profile visibility to private.